Impact Factor 4.106 | CiteScore 4.47

 PMCID: all published articles receive a PMCID

-Plant Proteomics welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.
+Plant Proteomics welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Plant Proteomics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.